cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 ## CRUD operations
 The main CRUD (create, read, update & delete) operations in KV are defined as methods on the `Deno.Kv` class: `set()`(create & update), `get()` (read) and `delete()` (delete).

-In it's basic form, the key has a string part representing the data table and an ID part representing a record id.
-The value would be the record being persisted.
+?????In it's basic form, the key has a string part representing the data table and an ID part representing a record id.
+The value would be the record being persisted.??????

 **CRUD data**